cloudcraftswithsola/Cloudcrafts/README.md

 ## 🚀 My Projects

-_During my practice as an IT Project Manager, I've Lead Team of 4-8 in Software development and Management level, I currently work as a Project Manager, Senior Officer.
+_During my practice as an IT Project Manager, I've led Teams of 4-8 at the Software development and Management level, I currently work as a Senior Project Manager.
 I Work with a Fintech Company where we proffer solutions to generational banks in Nigeria._

 ### Project 1: BlissHall Streaming App